aliasgerovs/aliasgerovs.github.io/content/post/cf/index.md

 **Evaluation**: The paper says that during the training process, between the training sessions model may undergo testing over the test data since the primary aim here is the assessing of how well the model retains knowledge from previous sessions when learning new ones.

-Paper explains how “Catastrophic Forgetting” occur with clearly mentioning that **stability-plasticity** dilemma.
+Paper explains how **“Catastrophic Forgetting**” occur with clearly mentioning that **stability-plasticity** dilemma.
 Network requires plasticity in order to learn new tasks, but at the same time once there are high weight fluctuations, model starts to forget the previously learned data.
 It explains that while keeping the weights stable could solve the issue, but it prevents model to learn new training data.
 That is why it is called stability-plasticity dilemma.
-Here are** two main approaches** that are mentioned by paper.
+Here are **two main approaches** that are mentioned by paper.
 The first one is keeping the old and new representations separate, which could be done using **distributed models, regularization and ensembling.** The second one is combining new and old data and training on merged data, which is not the desired case when the data size is huge, as explained at the beginning of the review.

 ## Previous Work